Deskera/Developer-Documentation/docs/books/oauthv2.md

 #### Step 2: Users connect their Deskera account

-Once on the Deskera App auth page, the user would be prompted to select the organization he/she would like to connect and asked to authorize the app.
+Once on the Deskera App auth page, the user would be prompted to select the organisation he/she would like to connect and asked to authorize the app.
 Please note user should be already registered with Deskera Books and have atleast one organisation before this step.

 #### Step 3: Redirection request with Auth Code